 I believe powerful revival will soon overtake America.
-When this occurs God will need witnesses who behave righteously; are holy in personality; and who are sternly obedient to God.
+When this occurs God will need witnesses who behave righteously, who are holy in personality, and who are sternly obedient to God.

 Depart, depart, go out from there!
 Touch no unclean thing!
 Come out from it and be pure, you who carry the vessels of the LORD.
 (Isaiah 52:11)

 God’s Attitude: Condemnation or Forgiveness

 Our Attitude: Convicted; Ignorant; Deceived; Defiant

 Passive or Active

 The Thing Called Sin

 A Spirit or an Urge or a Thing or a Force